 “When does that ever work?” he says, smiling.

 “The resting?” she shoots back.
 “Or me trying to get you to?”
-Toshinori shrugs, turning down the hall.
+Toshinori shrugs, turning down the hall to the sound of rolling thunder.
+He doesn't answer.

 The niggling throb doesn’t let up by the time class starts, but it doesn’t worsen either, so Toshinori passes on having Aizawa substitute.

-His slightly shaking hand hovers over the scoremark for the part he didn't see as raindrops hammer the ceiling far above.
-Eventually, Toshinori decides that the cheers from Izuku’s classmates are enough.
+Toshinori’s slightly shaking hand hovers over the blank for the part he missed as raindrops hammer the ceiling far above, eventually, determining that the cheers from Izuku’s classmates are enough.
 He pens in a ‘1,’ choosing for the moment to ignore the ruddy smudges his knuckles leave on the score sheet.
-It isn’t the first time that's happened, after all— and it probably won’t be the last.
+It isn’t the first time that's happened, after all—and it probably won’t be the last.

 “How’d I do?” an out-of-breath voice puffs, and Toshinori looks up to meet his successor’s eyes.
 Before he can answer, Izuku’s flushed face pinches in a frown.